Opinion | How Til Hazel remade Washington’s suburbs

 Mr. Hazel, known as “Til,” was an iconic power broker, prodigious developer and regional big thinker.
 His relentless drive to remake the suburbs not as urban adjuncts but as destinations unto themselves — with their own bustling transportation hubs, cultural venues and universities — presaged a staggering transformation.
 When you traverse Northern Virginia and survey its institutions today, much of what you see was touched by or sprang from Mr. Hazel’s vision.

 He expanded and elevated what he touched, and few could rival his ability to convene powerful and well-heeled donors to support philanthropic undertakings.
 His projects included Dulles International Airport, once a white elephant; the Fairfax Symphony Orchestra, which he lifted from a fledgling outfit to musical mecca; and George Mason University.
-It was Mr. Hazel, more than anyone, who as a donor, fundraiser, director and two-time rector for the university, was responsible for raising it from a glorified commuter school, creating its law school and establishing it as a well regarded national research institution.
+It was Mr. Hazel, more than anyone, who as a donor, fundraiser, director and two-time rector for the university, was responsible for raising it from a glorified commuter school, creating its law school and establishing it as a well-regarded national research institution.

 He was, said Donald E. Graham, The Post’s former chairman and publisher, “the greatest D.C.-area community leader of my time, hands down.”